 Finally, we will look at how you might use the higher temperatures in a kiln.
 The average temperature for high-fire is right around 2345 degrees Fahrenheit or 1285 Celsius.

-If you intend to use the higher temperatures, be aware that you will need to buy a glaze that can handle the higher temperature.
-After using a high-fire clay and glaze, the clay will display exceptional durability.
+If you intend to fire at higher temperatures, be aware that you will need to buy a glaze that can handle the higher temperature.
+After using a high-fire clay and glaze, your pottery will be exceptionally durable.
 The surface characteristics become hard, nonabsorbent, and vitrified.

 Now you have the final piece that you have made by hand.
-It’s amazing how you use the 4 elements of earth (Clay, Water, Air, and Fire) to create a beautiful piece of pottery.
+It’s amazing how you use the 4 earth elements (Clay, Water, Air, and Fire) to create a beautiful piece of pottery.